-The signature of the Principal Investigator must be on all budgetary or reporting actions, including reports of personnel effort on the project.
-Grant proposals or certifications requesting the signature of the "Authorized Institutional Official" generally require the signature of the Vice President for Research.
-Contracts, subcontracts or cooperative agreements require the signature of the Associate Vice President for Financial Affairs.
+The signature of the PI must be on all budgetary or reporting actions, including reports of personnel effort on the project.
+Grant proposals or certifications requesting the signature of the “Authorized Organizational Representative” generally require the signature of the Vice President for Research and Economic Development.
+Contracts, subcontracts or cooperative agreements require the signature of the University Contract Officer.

 Entertainment, food, alcoholic beverages and gratuities are generally not allowable costs.

 OMB Circulars (for projects funded prior to December 26, 2014)